-Publications
+Publications and Preprints

 You can also find my articles on my Google Scholar profile.

-![]() | CPPF: Towards Robust Category-Level 9D Pose Estimation in the WildYang You, Ruoxi Shi, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code /In this paper, we tackle the problem of category-level 9D pose estimation in the wild, given a single RGB-D frame.
-Drawing inspirations from traditional point pair features (PPFs), in this paper, we design a novel Category-level PPF (CPPF) voting method to achieve accurate, robust and generalizable 9D pose estimation in the wild.
-To obtain robust pose estimation, we sample numerous point pairs on an object, and for each pair our model predicts necessary SE(3)-invariant voting statistics on object centers, orientations and scales.
-A novel coarse-to-fine voting algorithm is proposed to eliminate noisy point pair samples and generate final predictions from the population.
-To get rid of false positives in the orientation voting process, an auxiliary binary disambiguating classification task is introduced for each sampled point pair.
-In order to detect objects in the wild, we carefully design our sim-to-real pipeline by training on synthetic point clouds only, unless objects have ambiguous poses in geometry. |
+| CPPF: Towards Robust Category-Level 9D Pose Estimation in the WildYang You, Ruoxi Shi, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code / Project Page /This paper addresses category-level 9D pose estimation in the wild using a single RGB-D frame.
+Inspired by traditional point pair features (PPFs), we introduce a novel Category-level PPF (CPPF) voting method for accurate, robust, and generalizable 9D pose estimation.
+Our approach samples numerous point pairs on an object, predicting SE(3)-invariant voting statistics for object centers, orientations, and scales.
+We propose a coarse-to-fine voting algorithm to filter out noisy samples and refine predictions.
+An auxiliary binary classification task helps eliminate false positives in orientation voting.
+To ensure robustness, our sim-to-real pipeline trains on synthetic point clouds, except for geometrically ambiguous objects. |

-![]() | UKPGAN: Unsupervised KeyPoint GANerationYang You, Wenhai Liu, Yong-Lu Li, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code /In this work, we reckon keypoints under an information compression scheme to represent the whole object.
+| UKPGAN: Unsupervised KeyPoint GANerationYang You, Wenhai Liu, Yong-Lu Li, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code / Project Page /In this work, we reckon keypoints under an information compression scheme to represent the whole object.
 Based on this, we propose UKPGAN, an unsupervised 3D keypoint detector where keypoints are detected so that they could reconstruct the original object shape.
 Two modules: GAN-based keypoint sparsity control and salient information distillation modules are proposed to locate those important keypoints.
 Extensive experiments show that our keypoints preserve the semantic information of objects and align well with human annotated part and keypoint labels. |

-![]() | Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D ScenesYang You, Zelin Ye, Yujing Lou, Chengkun Li, Yong-Lu Li, Lizhuang Ma, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code /In the work, we disentangle the direct offset into Local Canonical Coordinates (LCC), box scales and box orientations.
+| Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D ScenesYang You, Zelin Ye, Yujing Lou, Chengkun Li, Yong-Lu Li, Lizhuang Ma, Weiming Wang, Cewu LuCVPR, 2022 arxiv / code / Project Page /In the work, we disentangle the direct offset into Local Canonical Coordinates (LCC), box scales and box orientations.
 Only LCC and box scales are regressed while box orientations are generated by a canonical voting scheme.
 Finally, a LCC-aware back-projection checking algorithm iteratively cuts out bounding boxes from the generated vote maps, with the elimination of false positives.
 Our model achieves state-of-the-art performance on challenging large-scale datasets of real point cloud scans: ScanNet, SceneNN with 11.4 and 5.3 mAP improvement respectively. |

 ![]() | PRIN/SPRIN: On Extracting Point-wise Rotation Invariant FeaturesYang You, Yujing Lou, Ruoxi Shi, Qi Liu, Yu-Wing Tai, Lizhuang Ma, Weiming Wang, Cewu LuTPAMI, 2021 arxiv / code /Point cloud analysis without pose priors is very challenging in real applications, as the orientations of point clouds are often unknown.
 In this paper, we propose a brand new point-set learning framework PRIN, namely, Point-wise Rotation Invariant Network, focusing on rotation invariant feature extraction in point clouds analysis.
 We construct spherical signals by Density Aware Adaptive Sampling to deal with distorted point distributions in spherical space.
 Spherical Voxel Convolution and Point Re-sampling are proposed to extract rotation invariant features for each point.
 In addition, we extend PRIN to a sparse version called SPRIN, which directly operates on sparse point clouds.
 Both PRIN and SPRIN can be applied to tasks ranging from object classification, part segmentation, to 3D feature matching and label alignment.
 Results show that, on the dataset with randomly rotated point clouds, SPRIN demonstrates better performance than state-of-the-art methods without any data augmentation.
 We also provide thorough theoretical proof and analysis for point-wise rotation invariance achieved by our methods. |